 Universities Superannuation Scheme cont'd

-The key financial assumptions used in the 2018 valuation are described below.
-More detail is set out in the Statement of Funding Principles.
+The key financial assumptions used in the 2020 valuation are described below.
+More detail is set out in the Statement of Funding Principles (uss.co.uk/about-us/valuation-and-funding/statement-of-funding-principles).